Royals slugger Salvador Perez wears out Mariners pitching, homering in all four games of series

 “I will never forget that mound visit for as long as I manage the game,” he said with an exhausted chuckle.

-What could’ve have possibly generated such a statement that without the context of the four-game series with the Royals and this crazy Mariners season could be viewed as hyperbole upon first glance?
+What could have possibly generated such a statement that without the context of the four-game series with the Royals and this crazy Mariners season could be viewed as hyperbole upon first glance?

 After Kyle Seager’s two-run homer in the seventh gave Seattle a 4-2 lead, Servais turned to right-hander Paul Sewald, his most effective reliever in the 2021 season, to pitch an eighth inning where Salvador Perez was scheduled to bat third.

-In the midst of a season where he will almost certainly finish in the top 3 in American League MVP voting and would win it in almost any other season if not for Shohei Ohtani, Perez has almost crushed the Mariners postseason hopes with his powerful bat.
+In the midst of a season where he will almost certainly finish in the top three in American League MVP voting and would win it in almost any other season if not for Shohei Ohtani, Perez has almost crushed the Mariners’ postseason hopes with his powerful bat.

-He hit a grand slam on Thursday to erase a 4-0 Seattle lead and lead a comeback win for KC.
-He hit another grand slam on Friday, erasing a 5-1 lead in what also be another Royals win.
-On Saturday, he could only hit a two-run homer for the Royals, which turned a 1-0 lead into a 3-0 lead in the fifth inning of an eventual 4-2 win.
+He hit a grand slam Thursday to erase a 4-0 Seattle lead and spark a comeback win for K.C.
+He hit another grand slam Friday, erasing a 5-1 lead in what also would be another Royals win.
+Saturday, he could only hit a two-run homer for the Royals, which turned a 1-0 lead into a 3-0 lead in the fifth inning of an eventual 4-2 win.

-In his third at-bat on Sunday, he hit a first-pitch fastball from Marco Gonzales off the foul pole in left field to tie the game at 1-1.
+In his third at-bat Sunday, he hit a first-pitch fastball from Marco Gonzales off the foul pole in left field to tie the game at 1-1.

 So when Nicky Lopez reached with a one-out single off Sewald to bring Perez to the plate as the tying run, Servais asked for time and ran to the mound to have a discussion about their plan to pitch to Perez — which was not to really pitch to him.